MattHeaney23/AppClipped/README.md

 Contributions may include adding new features, optimizing existing functionality, or improving the user experience.

+To contribute:
+- Fork this repo
+- Clone the repo to your machine
+- Raise a PR

 ## Limitations

 The main limitation of this project is that users must have Apple's `AppClipCodeGenerator` tool downloaded and installed, as this app is a wrapper for that tool.